What closing costs should you expect?

 • Title Insurance

-Sellers: As we hammer out your deal, not only will I work to get the optimal sales price, but I'll also advocate for limited closing costs.
-And once we've reached an agreement, I'll fully clarify the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we negotiate your deal, I'll not only work to get the optimal sales price, but I'll also push for limited closing costs.
+And once we've arrived at an agreement, I'll fully clarify the closing costs so you are aware of exactly where your money is going.

-Buyers: If you are purchasing a property in Wake County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within a reasonable range so you're not shocked when you get to the closing table.
-I'll be glad to review the LE with you, answering your questions and highlighting any estimates of concern.
+Buyers: If you are purchasing a home in Wake County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a suitable range so you're not shocked when you reach the closing appointment.
+I'll be happy to go over the LE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.

 Looking to Buy?